renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 [[hook | Plot Hook: The High Road and the Turquoise Kings]]
 |The Kingdom of the Foam a Cloud is a battleground in the High Road's fight against slavery, and this provides countless opportunities for adventure.
 Players can liberate slaves, slay slaveholders, steal into the Goblin Empire, pick up valuable intelligence, and more.
 |
-|Though the number of Goblin families left that still hold slaves is few, they are wealthy and powerful—making them excellent villains.
+|Though the number of Goblin families left that still hold slaves is few, they are wealthy and powerful — making them excellent villains.

 ### The Kingdom of Foam and Cloud

-The Kingdom of the Foam and Cloud is a Goblinoid Kingdom; the Turquoise Kings have a seat in the Noble Assembly, and their Goblin communities are ruled by the Code—the title *Turquoise Kings* itself is derived from a series of carved turquoise chips commissioned in CY 694 and given to the School of the Code on the Island of Cloud.
+The Kingdom of the Foam and Cloud is a Goblinoid Kingdom; the Turquoise Kings have a seat in the Noble Assembly, and their Goblin communities are ruled by the Code — the title *Turquoise Kings* itself is derived from a series of carved turquoise chips commissioned in CY 694 and given to the School of the Code on the Island of Cloud.

 It is an unusual Kingdom.
-In CY 703, the first Turquoise King voted against the formation of the Empire, and—though they are still Goblin Kings, subjects of the Code—they have not contributed to the Empire or accepted its rule.
+In CY 703, the first Turquoise King voted against the formation of the Empire, and — though they are still Goblin Kings, subjects of the Code — they have not contributed to the Empire or accepted its rule.
 Slavery has almost been extinguished there, with the full support of the islands' Judges.
-Though they still trade with the Goblin mainland, many merchants will not sail to the islands—out of fear that their slaves will be seized and liberated.
+Though they still trade with the Goblin mainland, many merchants will not sail to the islands — out of fear that their slaves will be seized and liberated.

 The culture there is neither purely Goblinoid nor Commonwealth; it is a hybrid that has been forged over more than 250 years.
 Commonwealth Standard, Vulgar Goblin, Speech-of-the-Lesser, Weal and Heartland Gnoll and more can all be heard in the kingdom's lively markets; Goblin scholars of the Code argue law with the elected leaders of Commonwealth communities; and Goblins, Gremlins, Humans and Gnolls dine together on feast-days.